 Madrid is a fun place to experience.
+In Madrid, many people enjoy the shopping and museums that this big city destination offers.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 Seoul is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-You'll find museums and nightlife around the diverse big city of Madrid.
-Take your pick from the many activities offered around the area.
+You'll find museums and nightlife around the cultural big city of Madrid.
+Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.